Find tools for communicating with your students online at UBC. All tools recommended by the LT Hub receive central technical and pedagogical support.

 Announcements

-Announcements can cover any important information you want to share with the class (e.g., grade releases, assignment updates, changes to the schedule).
+Announcements work well for conveying important information that you want to share with the whole class (e.g., grade releases, assignment updates, changes to the schedule).

 General Tips